 These trekking trails are filled spectacular mountain views, picturesque villages and the best part is that it can be trekked all year around.
 Many of the trekking trails remain closed in the coldest winters and wettest monsoon, but four seasons trekking trails can be enjoyed anytime of the year.

 Peak climbing in Nepal offers the best choices of mountain expeditions for both the experienced and the novice climbers.
-The great 8000’ders including the grand Everest stands as an exciting challenge for any experienced mountaineers whereas the small scale mountains may be a great adventure for novice climbers.
-The mountaineering expedition to mountains such as Dhaulagiri, Makalu, Manaslu, Lhotse, Everest etc are ideal for the one looking for a challenging mountaineering experience.
+The great 8000’ders including the grand Everest stands as an exciting challenge for many experienced mountaineers whereas the small scale mountains might be a great adventure holidays for novice climbers.
+The mountaineering expedition to mountains such as Dhaulagiri, Makalu, Manaslu, Lhotse, Everest etc are ideal for the one looking for a challenging mountaineering expeditions.
 Climbing the high peaks requires a high level of physical and mental endurance with a good level of mountaineering skills and training.